Fundamental solution for higher order homogeneous hypoelliptic operators structured on H\"{o}rmander vector fields: Introduction

 Later (see Section \ref{sec lifting}), we will give a more formal, and actually more general, formulation of the hypoellipticity condition contained in Definition \ref{Def gen Rockland 1}, involving a suitable notion of \emph{lifting }of vector fields.
 For the moment, the above formulation is enough to understand the following examples and the meaning of our main results.

 \begin{example} Classes of examples of generalized Rockland operators are the following.

 (1).
-Let $X_{1},...,X_{m}$ be a family of vector fields satisfying assumptions (H1) (for instance, as in Example \ref{Ex H1}) and (with the same notation of Assumption (H1)) for any positive integer $\nu_{0}$, common multiple of $\nu_{1},\nu_{2},...,\nu_{m}$, and any positive integer $k$, let us consider the operators
+Let $X_{1},...,X_{m}$ be a family of vector fields satisfying Assumption (H1) (for instance, as in Example \ref{Ex H1}) and (with the same notation of Assumption (H1)) for any positive integer $\nu_{0}$, common multiple of $\nu_{1},\nu_{2},...,\nu_{m}$, and any positive integer $k$, let us consider the operators

-If the $X_{j}$ were also left invariant on a homogeneous Lie group, this operator would be the $k$-th power of a Rockland operator of type (\ref{Rock}), hence it would be hypoelliptic (see Remark \ref{Remark composition hypoelliptic}).
+If the $X_{j}$ were also left-invariant on a homogeneous Lie group, this operator would be the $k$-th power of a Rockland operator of type (\ref{Rock}), hence it would be hypoelliptic (see Remark \ref{Remark composition hypoelliptic}).
 Therefore\ the conditions in Definition \ref{Def gen Rockland 1} are satisfied.

 (1') Special cases of the above operators (\ref{power of Rockland}) are powers of $2$-homogeneous sublaplacians

 or also, assuming all the vector fields $X_{1},...,X_{m}$ $1$-homogeneous, operators of the kind